Government jurisdictions in Australia and New Zealand have their own water quality information and guidance.

 - Coastal and Marine waters

-Default guideline values (DGVs) for aquatic ecosystems are considered in the process detailed in the Water Quality Policy when the EPA Board determines water quality objectives.
+Default guideline values (DGVs) for aquatic ecosystems are considered in the process detailed in the Water Quality Policy and the Technical Guidance for Water Quality Objective Setting for Tasmania when the EPA Board determines water quality objectives.

 More information on Tasmania’s water policy and related strategies and guidelines for protecting or enhancing water quality are available from EPA Tasmania.

 The Department for Environment, Land, Water and Planning (DELWP) sets policies for water management in Victoria.

 DELWP works closely with the Environment Protection Authority (EPA), Victoria to set environmental quality objectives for all waters in the state, obligations for agencies and rules for businesses.

 - guidelines and information on protecting Victoria’s water environments (risk assessments, environmental quality indicators, objectives specified in current policies).

 The state environment protection policies (SEPPs) for surface waters and groundwaters are currently under review and will be combined into a single policy in 2020, to be known as ‘State Environment Protection Policy (Waters)’.

 The Department of Water and Environmental Regulation supports Western Australia’s growth and development by managing the availability and quality of water — now and for the future.
 Refer to the department’s information about water quality in Western Australia, including public drinking water source areas, salinity and best management practices for various land uses and activities to help protect water quality and public health.
 Specific information is available on monitoring and assessing water quality and managing water quality.

 - Cockburn Sound environmental management, to protect and maintain water quality and associated environmental values of the Cockburn Sound marine area.